KSP-KOS/KOS/CONTRIBUTING.md

 3. If you want building the solution to update the dlls in your KSP directory, create a symbolic link called `KSPdirlink` from the root of this repository to your KSP installation directory.

+**Note**: the list of assemblies above is not necessarily exactly what you will need.
+The `UnityEngine.ImageConversionModule` assembly for example only exists on the macOS port of KSP.

+You can build the list of assemblies yourself by building the kOS solution and looking for the "forwarded to assembly" errors.
+These errors should look something like this:

+> …/KOS/src/kOS/Binding/FlightStats.cs(143,143): Error CS1069: The type name 'Rigidbody' could not be found in the namespace 'UnityEngine'.
+This type has been forwarded to assembly 'UnityEngine.PhysicsModule, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null' Consider adding a reference to that assembly.
+(CS1069) (kOS),

+In this case the assembly you are looking for is `UnityEngine.PhysicsModule` which should be provided in the `UnityEngine.PhysicsModule.dll` DLL file.